Engee documentation

 Details

 Specify usage of external cache for non-scalar (multidimensional) output signal to save RAM Engee.
-Used if the block has Engee Function has only one output port:
+Used when the Engee Function block has only one output port:

 • If unchecked (By default) - external cache is not used.

-• If the checkbox is checked - the output will be able to accept an additional cache argument, which must be taken into account in the source EngeeFunctionCode.
-If the block has one output port, then in the cell Step method code cache argument is automatically added to the list of function arguments, except when the port dimension is explicitly set as () (scalar).
-In the source code, it is required to write functors depending on the output dimension.
-Functors can be defined in the cell Common code:
+• If the checkbox is checked - the output signal will be able to accept an additional cache argument, which must be considered in the source EngeeFunctionCode.
+If the block has one output port, the cache argument is automatically added to the list of function arguments in cell Step method code, except when the port dimension is explicitly set as () (scalar).
+In the source code, it is required to write functors depending on the dimensionality of the output signal.
+The functors can be defined in the cell Common code:

 • If the output signal is scalar: